- How to obtain Greek passport?

 a birth certificate.

 Other documents may be provided upon request from the officials.
 Some documents will need to be translated into Greek, notarized, and apostilled, e.g. a birth certificate.
-Other documents must be registered or witnessed by the Greek nationals or government services.
+Other documents and other paperwork must be registered or witnessed by the Greek nationals or government services.
 The residents of the European Union must have a permanent residence certificate issued by Greece's Immigration Department.
 The Statement of desire to become a Greek citizen must be witnessed by two Greek nationals.

 All the documents and payments are sent to the Decentralised Administration Department of Civil State in the applicant's native country.
 The application may be considered for one to four years.
 It makes sense to turn to a professional counsellor who will be able to advise on the best option and help save time and money.